 Outdated firmware

 Like most Bluetooth trackers, Yip tags receive firmware updates through the companion app.
 An outdated firmware version can contain bugs that cause phantom beeps.
-Connecting your tag to the Yip app should prompt any available updates.
+Apple’s Yip app listing confirms that the iPhone app is available through the App Store, so update there before assuming the tag hardware failed.

 Step-by-Step Troubleshooting Guide